ffalt/mah/README.md

 ## Features

-* 56 boards to play
+* 63 boards to play

+* Random boards generator for much more and challenging games

 * 12 different tile/piece image sets; light & dark